code-423n4/docs/awarding/incentive-model-and-awards/README.md

 In order to incentivize wardens to focus efforts on high and medium severity findings while also ensuring quality coverage, the pool’s allocation is capped for low severity, governance, and gas optimization findings.

-Low and governance findings are submitted as a **single** QA report.
+Low severity and governance findings are submitted as a **single** QA report.
 Similarly, gas optimizations are submitted as a single gas report.
 For more on reports, see [Judging criteria](/awarding/judging-criteria/README.md).

 QA and gas optimization reports are awarded on a curve based on the judge’s score.